 Correctly classify your employees or you’ll wind up facing stiff penalties.

 The costs that you incur before your business actually opens its doors are considered startup costs.
 These costs can include things like advertising, training, and other capital expenses.
-Some of those costs can be immediately deductible; other startup costs can be depreciated over time.
+Some of those costs can be immediately deductible; other startup costs can be depreciated over time, reducing your taxable income by a smaller amount for several years in a row.

 There is a limit to how much of your startup costs can be deducted immediately, so consult with your tax advisor about how best to approach this area.

-There was a time when home offices were a rarity, and that claiming a home office deduction would create a red flag that would get you audited.
+There was a time when home offices were a rarity, and that claiming a home office deduction would create a red flag that would get you audited (seemingly by default).
 Today, however, that’s not necessarily the case.
-The proliferation of home offices has made this less of a concern than it once was.
-You’re more likely to get audited if you have a significant deduction-to-income ratio, rather than simply having a home office.
+While the home office deduction can increase the scrutiny that’s applied to your tax return, it doesn’t guarantee you’ll get audited.

 For some small businesses, incorporation makes sense.
 It can protect your personal and private assets from liability in the event that there are troubles with your business.
 On the other hand, incorporating can also be a costly proposition.
 For example, you might spend $1,000 in fees and legal help getting your corporation set up, and find that you haven’t reduced your tax burden.
 In fact, given the fact that most small businesses don’t show a profit in the first couple of years of business, you could wind up facing a minimum corporate tax without any income.

-No matter what kind of help you get during the tax process (and chances are you’re going to want and need some help) the accuracy of your return is your responsibility.
+No matter what kind of help you get during the tax process (and chances are, you’re going to want and need some help), the accuracy of your tax returns is your responsibility.
 You’re the one who’s going to be paying fees and penalties if your return has inaccuracies, not your accountant.
 Make sure you choose an experienced and reliable accountant, and educate yourself on the basics of the tax system so you can be sure you understand what deductions you’re taking and why.

 Tax Information and Resources